odoo/documentation/legal/terms/enterprise.rst

 .. industry-standard warranties regarding our Services while Agreement in effect

-Odoo SA owns the copyright or an equivalent[#g1]_ on 100% of the code of the Software, and confirms that all the librairies required to use the Software are available under a licence compatible with the licence of the Software.
+Odoo SA owns the copyright or an equivalent [#cla1]_ on 100% of the code of the Software, and confirms that all the software libraries required to use the Software are available under a licence compatible with the licence of the Software.

 For the duration of this Agreement, Odoo SA commits to using commercially reasonable efforts to execute the Services in accordance with the generally accepted industry standards provided that: